Table of Contents

 A bar chart is a graphical representation of OHLC (open, high, low, close) price values consisting of an opening foot—facing left—a vertical line, and a closing foot—facing right.

-Extending the line chart in greater depth, the bar chart contains many more crucial snippets of details applied to every other data set on the graph.
-Made up of a vertical line series where each line is a depiction of trading knowledge.
-They reflect the high and low levels of the trading day and also the open and close rates.
+Extending the line chart in greater depth, the bar chart contains many more crucial snippets of details applied to every other data set on the graph and is made up of a vertical line series where each line depicts trading knowledge.
+They reflect the trading day’s high and low levels and the open and close rates.
 A short horizontal line defines the free and the near price.

 Bar chart